 - Looking at the Utah Agriculture Activity Map, have the students identify their local county and color it with a crayon.

 - As a class, determine which agricultural commodities (or raw products) are produced in the local county using the legend.
 Are there any other counties that produce similar products?
 Can they identify the county seat for those areas?

 - Have the students examine the Utah Railroads Map.
 Have them circle the state capital (Salt Lake City) and fill in the directions on the compass.
-Using the Utah Highway Map, have them determine the distance from their local city (or school) to the state capital.
+Using the internet, have them determine the distance from their local city (or school) to the state capital.

 - Review the background information with the students.
 Explain the importance of railroads to the early settlers of Utah.
 You may want to ask how often students see railroads in use today.
 Can they guess what might be on those trains?